Our environmental responsibility

 Green flights

 The Green Flights project involves, among other aspects, green approaches, green take-offs, green cruising och EcoFlying.
 The project was launched by the Swedish civil aviation administration (LFV)’s air traffic management in 2007.
 The focus is on activities related to air traffic management that reduce greenhouse gas emissions and noise during every phase of a flight.
+Airports and airlines both play a major role, so they are therefore represented on the project’s project coordination committee and in the sub-project EcoFly.

-- Green flights involve
+Green flights involve:

 - Green approach